 Hyundai Motor considers selling one of its Beijing factory sites - Yonhap

-South Korea's Hyundai Motor Co (005380.KS) is in talks with the Chinese government to sell one of its factory sites in Beijing, news agency Yonhap reported on Friday, citing unnamed sources.
+SEOUL/BEIJING (Reuters) - South Korea’s Hyundai Motor Co is in talks with the Chinese government to sell one of its factory sites in Beijing, news agency Yonhap reported on Friday, citing unnamed sources.

-Yonhap said Hyundai Motor is promoting the sale of the factory site, the first one it had built in Beijing, to the Shunyi district government in China's capital city. (https://bit.ly/3oVd3UC)
+Yonhap said Hyundai Motor is promoting the sale of the factory site, the first one it had built in Beijing, to the Shunyi district government in China's capital city. (bit.ly/3oVd3UC)

-Beijing Hyundai, the joint venture between Hyundai Motor and China's BAIC Motor Corp Ltd (1958.HK), has three manufacturing plants in Beijing.
+Beijing Hyundai, the joint venture between Hyundai Motor and China’s BAIC Motor Corp Ltd, has three manufacturing plants in Beijing.

 Hyundai and BAIC did not immediately respond to requests for comment.